The War Within (Shadows Fall album): Critical reception

 The War Within received positive reception on its initial release.
-The album debuted at position no. 20 on the Billboard 200 — the band's highest charting album.
-Wade Kergan of Allmusic noted that the album had "more in common now with the classic thrash of Metallica than the metal-tinged hardcore of Coalesce."
+The album debuted at position no. 20 on the Billboard 200 — the band's highest-charting album.
+Wade Kergan of AllMusic noted that the album had "more in common now with the classic thrash of Metallica than the metal-tinged hardcore of Coalesce."
 Michael Gluck of Lambgoat commented that the album "delivers itself with a fury and honoring of eighties metal guitar and vocal harmonies."
-In 2005, the album was ranked number 370 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
+Punk News claimed the album is “A must own for anyone that likes the slightest bit of metal.”
+Also adding “with this album, Shadows Fall has bulldozed the door to allow other bands like Killswitch, Unearth, Lamb of God, etc reach new heights.
+The album is often considered a considered a cornerstone of the metalcore genre and In 2005, the album was ranked number 370 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.

 The song "What Drives the Weak" received a Grammy Award nomination for the 48th Annual Grammy Awards Best Metal Performance in 2006, however the award went to Slipknot for the song "Before I Forget."
 In a 2009 MetalSucks feature titled "21 Best Metal Albums of the 21st Century...
 So Far", the album was listed as number 20 based on poll data from professionals in the metal industry.
 The editors wrote, "The Art of Balance, their third album, was solid, but The War Within was where they really hit their stride.
 The dual guitars of Donais and Bachand spotlighted great solos and dual harmonies that could be appreciated by both Anthrax fans and pentatonic sweep enthusiasts."
+In 2020 it was voted the 11th greatest metalcore album of all time of Ultimate Guitar.